 If you admit you could have given more effort last year, ask yourself why you didn’t.
 Maybe last year was an anomaly.
 Did personal issues interfere with your job duties?
 Hopefully, you have those issues squared away, you’ve made adjustments, and next year will find you back on track.
 Make those changes.

 Have you considered a refresh of your sales training?
 We all need reminders now and then.
 Check out a few of the selling skills training videos from HSI.
 We cover things like handling objections, DISC selling skills, determining customer needs, and much more.
 Maybe it is time to simply get back to the basics.

 Don’t you believe in the product you are selling or the company you are selling for?
 If not, look for another job or look for something else to sell.
 Don’t spend another year making yourself and your management miserable.
 Make a change to another company or another product.

 If you believe in the product and your company, but you really don’t want to put in the effort to sell, you need to make a change to another career.
 Find a career that makes you want to put in the effort, something that you actually enjoy doing.
 Successful salespeople love their product and their company, and they love to sell.
 If you don’t have the love, make a change.

 Our library is full of useful tools to contribute to your team's personal selling success.
-Check out our entire library of selling skills training courses now with a full-featured, full-library, 15-day free trial of our HSI LMS.
+Check out our entire library of selling skills training courses now by requesting a free trial of our HSI LMS.